 - Leafy Greens-Kale & Spinach are one of those veggies you know you should eat more of but unsure.
 These greens are packed with vitamins, antioxidants and are also rich in iron, which speeds up the metabolism.
 Try adding fresh kale or spinach to your morning smoothie in the morning or your salads, soups, stews, or as aside.

 - Flaxseeds-Flaxseeds are another fiber powerhouse known to boost metabolism and overall health.
 They’re also rich in protein to keep you full between meals.
 This seed is also a great source of Omegas.
 Try adding ground flaxseed to your morning smoothie, overnight oats, oatmeal, or baked goods.

 - DON’T EAT BELOW 1200 Calories.
-Also, make sure to never eat below 1200 calories and eat a balance Whole Foods diet with less processed food.
+Also, ensure to never eat below 1200 calories and eat a balanced Whole Foods diet with less processed food.

 Make sure to cut back on the following when it comes to metabolism.

 If you need help with your energy levels, help with nutrition guidance on getting your metabolism and hormones back in check, getting better sleep, or taking back control of your life, click to book a 15 min FREE Breakthrough Call session to see how I can help you.